-The Court may, on its own initiative, or following the request of one of the parties, request that certain information, specialised opinions, photographs, drawings, objects and any document necessary to the clarification of the truth be disclosed/brought before it.
+The Court may, of its own initiative or following the request of one of the parties, request from the latter or third parties that certain information, specialised opinions, photographs, drawings, objects and any document necessary to the clarification of the truth be disclosed/brought before it.

-Should parties refrain from filing the requested documents, said option may result in reverting the rules on the burden of proof, lead to the determination of fines and/or the adoption, by the court, of coercive measures to guarantee proper filing.
+Should the notified party/entity refrain from filing the requested documents, said option may result in reverting the rules on the burden of proof, lead to the determination of fines and/or the adoption, by the Court, of coercive measures to guarantee proper filing.